 • Sellers are advised to provide a resale disclosure form, even on "as-is" sales, to avoid possible liability after the sale.
+(Civ.
+1102.1(a))

-#63 Can the manager force a resident to first offer their home for sale to the park?
+#70 Can the manager force a resident to first offer their home for sale to the park?